-Other information comprises the consolidated business report (that is referred to as consolidated management report in the annual report) of the Group for the financial year ended on 31 December 2023.
-Management is responsible for the preparation of the consolidated business report in accordance with the provisions of the Accounting Act and other relevant regulations, and for the preparation of the annual report in accordance with Act CXX. of 2001 on Capital Market.
-Our opinion on the consolidated financial statements does not cover the consolidated business report or the annual report.
+Other information comprises the consolidated business report which is named management report in the annual report of the Group for the financial year ended on 31 December 2024.
+Management is responsible for the preparation of the consolidated business report in accordance with the provisions of the Accounting Act and other relevant regulations, including the preparation of the consolidated business report in accordance with Section 134/I of the Accounting Act, and for the preparation of the annual report in accordance with Act CXX of 2001 on Capital Market.
+Our opinion on the consolidated financial statements does not cover the consolidated business report.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the consolidated business report and the annual report and, in doing so, consider whether the consolidated business report and the annual report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If based on our work performed we conclude that the consolidated business report and the annual report is materially misstated business report and the annual report is materially misstated business report and the annual report is materially misstated.
-If based on our work performed we conclude that the consolidated business report and the annual report is materially misstated we are required to report this fact, and based on the Accounting Act, also the nature of the misstatement.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If based on our work performed we conclude that the other information is materially misstated, we are required to report this fact, and based on the Accounting Act, also the nature of the misstatement.

-Based on the Accounting Act, it is also our responsibility to consider whether the consolidated business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulations, if any, and to express an opinion on this and on whether the consolidated business report is consistent with the consolidated financial statements.
+Based on the Accounting Act, it is also our responsibility to consider whether the consolidated business report has been prepared in accordance with the provisions of the Accounting Act (not including requirements of Chapter VI/C on sustainability statement) and other relevant regulations, if any, and to express an opinion on this and on whether the consolidated business report is consistent with the consolidated financial statements.